 Prevent human rights violations within the context of its business activities, including the activities of its subsidiaries and that of entities under its direct or indirect control or directly linked to its operations, products or services, including through financial contribution where needed.

-Reporting publicly and periodically on non-financial matters, including at a minimum environmental and human rights matters, including policies, risks, outcomes and indicators.
-The requirement to disclose this information should be subject to an assessment of the severity of the potential impacts on the individuals and communities concerned, not to a consideration of their materiality to the financial interests of the business or its shareholders.
+Report publicly and periodically on non-financial matters, including at a minimum environmental and human rights matters, including policies, risks, outcomes, impacts and indicators.
+The frequency and level of detail of the information to be disclosed should be subject to an assessment of the severity of the potential impacts on the individuals and communities concerned, not to a consideration of their materiality to the financial interests of the business or its shareholders. d. bis.
+In the event of any imminent threat to human health or the environment related to business activities of transnational character, whether that threat is caused by human activities or due to natural causes, to disseminate immediately and without delay to members of the public who may be affected all information which could enable the public to take measures to prevent or mitigate harm arising from the threat and is held by a public authority.

-Undertaking pre and post environmental and human rights impact assessments covering its activities and that of its subsidiaries and entities under its control, and integrating the findings across relevant internal functions and processes and taking appropriate action.
+Undertake pre and post environmental and human rights impact assessments covering its activities and that of its subsidiaries and entities under its control and integrating the findings across relevant internal functions and processes and taking appropriate action.

-Reflecting the requirements in paragraphs a. to e. above in all contractual relationships which involve business activities of transnational character.
+Reflect the requirements in paragraphs a. to e. above in all contractual relationships which relate to business activities of transnational character.

-Carrying out meaningful consultations with groups whose human rights are potentially affected by the business activities and other relevant stakeholders, through appropriate procedures including through their representative institutions, while giving special attention to those facing heightened risks of violations of human rights within the context of business activities, such as women, children, persons with disabilities, indigenous peoples, migrants, refugees and internal displaced persons.
+Identify individuals and groups whose human rights are potentially affected by the business activities and other relevant stakeholders, including human rights defenders and their representative institutions, while giving special attention to those facing heightened risks of violations of human rights within the context of business activities, such as women, children, persons with disabilities, indigenous peoples, migrants, refugees and internal displaced persons.

+Carry out meaningful consultations with those individuals, groups, stakeholders and institutions identified in (g) above.
+Consultations shall:

+Inform the public concerned early in the decision-making, in an adequate, timely and effective manner, of the nature of the decision-making and the public’s opportunities to participate;

+Have reasonable timeframes that allow sufficient time for the public to prepare and participate effectively;

+Provide for early public participation when all options are open and effective public participation can take place;

+Give the public access to all information relevant to the decision-making;

+Provide opportunities for the public to submit any comments or information that the public considers relevant to the decision-making;

+Ensure that in the decision-making due account of the public’s comments is taken;

+Make available the text of the decision once taken, along with the reasons and considerations on which it is based.

+Put in place measures to mitigate and remediate any human rights violations or harms identified.

-Due diligence may require establishing and maintaining financial security, such as insurance bonds or other financial guarantees to cover potential claims of compensation.
+Establish and maintain appropriate financial security, such as insurance bonds or other financial guarantees to cover potential claims of compensation.

-State Parties shall ensure that effective national procedures are in place to enforce compliance with the obligations laid down under this article, and that those procedures are available to all natural and and legal persons having a legitimate interest, in accordance with national law, in ensuring that the article is respected.
+State Parties shall ensure that effective national procedures are in place to enforce compliance with the obligations laid down under this article, and that those procedures are available to all natural and legal persons having a legitimate interest, in accordance with national law, in ensuring that this article is respected.
+What constitutes a legitimate interest shall be determined in accordance with the objective of giving wide access to enforce compliance with the obligations of this article.

 Failure to comply with due diligence duties under this article shall result in commensurate liability and compensation in accordance with the articles of this Convention.

-States Parties may elect to exempt certain small and medium-sized undertakings from the purview of selected obligations under this article with the aim of not causing undue additional administrative burdens.

 Article 10.
 Legal Liability